-The American Organist Magazine

 Patrick A. Scott is Director of Music & Organist at Grace-St. Luke’s Episcopal Church in the heart of Midtown Memphis, Tennessee.
 There, he serves as the Artistic Director for the Memphis Boy & Girl Choir, provides music for chapel services for the Grace-St. Luke’s School, plans an annual music concert series, and leads a program supporting multiple choirs including a chorister program affiliated with the Royal School of Church Music.
-He is also Adjunct Professor of Organ at the University of Memphis.
-Prior to his appointment in Memphis, Dr. Scott served for five years at the Cathedral of St. Philip in Atlanta as the Organist & Associate Choirmaster where he played for services and Evensongs and leaded the RSCM affiliated chorister program.
+Prior to his appointment in Memphis, Dr. Scott served for five years at the Cathedral of St. Philip in Atlanta as the Organist & Associate Choirmaster where he played for services and Evensongs and directed the RSCM affiliated chorister program.
 A native of Picayune, Mississippi, he holds a Bachelor of Music degree in Organ Performance from Birmingham-Southern College where he studied with Dr. James Cook.
 As a student of Drs.
 Judith and Gerre Hancock, Patrick earned a Master of Music in Organ Performance and Sacred Music and a Doctor of Musical Arts in Organ Performance, both from the University of Texas at Austin.
 His other major teachers have included Betty Polk and Kathy Vail.

 Dr. Scott is recognized as one of the prominent organists of his generation having won both the first prize and the audience prize in the American Guild of Organists’ National Competition in Organ Improvisation held at the AGO National Convention in Boston in 2014.
 At the same convention, he was also awarded second prize in the Schoenstein Hymn-Playing Competition.
 In 2016, he was named one of the top 20 leaders and organists under the age of 30 by The Diapason magazine.
 He has recorded CDs under the Raven and Gothic labels with the cathedral choirs of the Cathedral of St. Philip, Atlanta and as soloist on the Æolean-Skinner organ of Providence United Methodist Church in Charlotte, NC, the organ formerly at the Kennedy Center in Washington DC.
 While a student at UT Austin, Patrick was selected to join the Maymester Study Abroad program to explore the Anglican choral tradition of boy and girl choirs at chapels and cathedrals in Cambridge, London, Oxford, and Winchester, England.